Skip to content ↓

 Our Expressive, Arts and Design focus for this half term will be...

-• Listens attentively, moves to and talks about music, expressing his/her feelings and responses.
+-Listens, moves and talks about music, beginning to express his/her feelings and responses.